biohackrxiv/bhxiv-metadata/doc/japan_biohackathon2025/paper.md

 We'll start with OSF and Zenodo

-1. User creates github repo and writes paper - metadata in JSON header (github is just an option)
+1. User creates GitHub repo and writes paper - metadata in JSON header (GitHub is just an option)
 1. User creates a release and submits to Zenodo (JOSS does this too)
 1. User submits paper using a zenodo URL to our system
 1. Editor approves/rejects submission